logo

 Fostering with pets assessment process

 Of course, every animal is different – and every child is different.
-So, it’s important to understand that, as well as the foster family, the pets will also have to be assessed too, to be able to bring a foster child into an environment with animals.
-The pet assessment process will take into account factors such as the animal’s temperament, their behaviour and their ability to adapt to strangers in their home.
+So, it’s important to understand that when you apply to become a foster carer, your pets will also have to be included in the foster care assessment process.
+During the assessment process we will consider factors such as the animal’s temperament, their behaviour and their ability to adapt to strangers in their home to ensure that it doesn’t impact your foster child’s safety.

 The child’s needs will also have to be taken into account when considering fostering with pets.
-It might be that a child is allergic to cats or has a strong fear of dogs – in which case, it will be unlikely that this child would be assigned to you on a foster placement.
+It might be that a child is allergic to cats or has a strong fear of dogs – in which case, it will be unlikely that this child would be matched with you as a foster carer.

-When considering fostering with pets, it’s also important to consider the safety of your pet.
-Sometimes children in foster care can come from very troubling backgrounds, hence leading them to develop certain behavioural or social problems.
-It might be that they’ve never lived with pets before, and they aren’t sure of how to act with them – so boundaries will need to be established early on between how the child can interact with your pet.
+When considering fostering with pets, it’s also important to consider the safety of your dog, cat or other pet.
+Some children in foster care may have never lived with pets before and won’t know how to act around them – so boundaries will need to be established early on regarding how the child should interact with your pet.

-If you need any further information fostering with pets, please get in touch with a member of our expert team here at Capstone Foster Care.
+For further information about the fostering requirements read our guide about who can foster.
+Or, if you’re ready to start your foster care journey, get in touch with a member of our expert team today.
 Alternatively, learn more about the fostering process now.

 Thinking of fostering?